 - Offer input in planning programs and policies

-Families with children who experience Children's Hospital and/or its clinics are often experts when it comes to healthcare matters.
+Families with children who experience Monroe Carell or our clinics are often experts when it comes to health care matters.

-Joining the Family Advisory Council is one way to help improve the quality of care and services for all children and their families.
-The Council provides families with an opportunity to make a significant impact.
-Members of the Council play an important role in making recommendations to hospital leaders.
-More information is available in our charter document.
+Joining the Family Advisory Council is one way to work with us to improve the quality of care and services for all children and their families.
+The Council provides families with opportunities to make a significant impact.
+Council Members play an important role in making recommendations and contributing to improvement initiatives.
+More information is available in our charter document (linked below).

-We welcome families from diverse backgrounds who represent a wide range of healthcare challenges, diagnoses, and cultures among the families we serve.
-The Council currently meets on the second Tuesday of each month at 6 p.m. in Children's Hospital Conference Room 2104.
-If you are interested in joining, please email firstname.lastname@example.org.
+We welcome families from diverse backgrounds who represent a wide range of health care challenges, diagnoses and cultures among those we serve.
+The Council currently meets on the second Tuesday of each month from 6 p.m. to 8 p.m. central time via Zoom.

 Community and national involvement